 “We want our scientists maintaining a high level of integrity to produce research outcomes to the highest possible standard.
 An important part of that is adhering to a strict code of conduct and ethics in all areas of research activity.”

-Another focus is facilitating and managing the Institute’s strategic initiatives and collaborations with various community, academic and CSO/CSA industry organizations and groups.
+Another focus is on facilitating and managing the Institute’s strategic initiatives and collaborations with various community, academic, and CSO/CSA industry organizations and groups.

 “I’m charged with ensuring that all parties are benefiting from these partnerships.
 We need to effectively translate our research findings into clinical practice.”